Find out how to save money on Google Ads right now, decreasing your ad spend while still improving your campaign performance!

 All of this will lead to a negative impact on your quality score and the cost of your clicks.

-To reduce your PPC spend: research the best keywords yourself and try to use no more than 5 per ad group.
+To reduce your PPC cost: research the best keywords yourself and try to use no more than 5 per ad group.
 The search query report is a great source of keywords.

 4. Never use only a single ad group- cardinal sin of Google Ads!